matryoshka-model/mongo-transactional/CONTRIBUTING.md

 ## Got a question or problem?

-If you have questions about how to use Mongo Transactional utilities please write us at <ripaclub@gmail.com>.
+If you have questions about how to use MongoTransactional utilities please write us at <ripaclub@gmail.com>.

 Other communication channels will be activated soon.
 In the mean time you can also contact us writing a [new issue](https://github.com/matryoshka-model/mongo-transactional/issues/new).